-Under “User Profile Page”, select the published WordPress page that you’ve set up as the designated directory profile page for each user (click here to access the tutorial for setting up the user profile pages).
+Under “Member Profile Page”, select the published WordPress page that you’ve set up as the designated directory profile page for each user (click here to access the tutorial for setting up the user profile pages).

 Creating Links Without an Expiration